 Emerging markets are markets that, by definition, are "in upheaval" and are therefore exposed to risks of rapid political change and economic setbacks.
 In recent years, many emerging-market countries have experienced significant political, economic and social changes.
-In many cases, political considerations have led to considerable economic and social tension and, in some cases, there was both political and economic instability in these countries.
-Political or economic instability may affect investor confidence, which in turn may have a negative effect on exchange rates and on the prices of securities or other assets in the emerging markets.
+In many cases, political considerations have led to considerable economic and social tension and, in some cases, there was both political and economic instability may affect investor confidence, which in turn may have a negative effect on exchange rates and on the prices of securities or other assets in the emerging markets.